How to become a tree sponsor in the JST company forest

 “We only have one world.
 And we borrowed it from our children,” says the father of a little son and daughter.
 For Dirk Lüders, one thing is certain: “We use nature’s raw materials.
 Therefore, it is a real matter of the heart for me to give something back to nature.”
 He is supported in this by his colleagues.

-Every new Stratos console in a European control room is now celebrated by the JST crew in thought of a new tree on Madagascar, so to speak.
+Every new Stratos console in a European control room is now celebrated by the JST crew in thought of a new tree in the global South, so to speak.
 “We are committed to reducing our ecological footprint together,” says Dirk Lüders, “and we do so out of deep conviction.”

 Tree